nesnes/teleplot/README.md

 Also, the shape, color and precision properties can not be changed later on.

 #### Some examples
-Creating a simple shere and cube :
+Creating a simple sphere and cube :

     cube without timestamp :
     - `3D|mySimpleCube:S:cube:P:1:1:1:R:0:0:0:W:2:H:2:D:2:C:#2ecc71`